There are many exercise opportunities for children and teenagers in Turku.

 åppi is a new learning app of augmented reality.
 Developed in Turku, it encourages pupils and students to walk along the side of the River Aura and introduces unheard stories from Turku.
 The app can be downloaded free of charge in Google Play store and App store and it is useful for teaching history, biology, visual arts and languages, for instance.

 Beyond 2030 Challenge is a science competition organised by the City of Turku and Bayer.
-The competition is supported by the local academics and industry.
+The competition is supported by academics and industry.
 In the competition, upper secondary education students in groups of one to four people develop new ideas, innovations and applications that

 a) help save the environment (solutions related to climate change, sustainable development, circular economy etc.) and/or